BDPNC101/query_dpla/README.md

 query_dpla
 ==========

 <a href="https://twitter.com/QueryDPLA">QueryDPLA</a> is a Twitter bot that searches the <a href="http://dp.la">Digital Public Library of America</a> for a term tweeted at it, picks one of the first five results at random, and tweets the item's title and URI back to the querier.
-QueryDPLA is written in Python 2.7 and uses <a href="https://github.com/tweepy/tweepy">Tweepy</a> and the <a href="http://dp.la/info/developers/codex/">DPLA API</a>.
+QueryDPLA is written in Python 2.7.
+It uses<a href="https://github.com/tweepy/tweepy">Tweepy</a> to communicate with the Twitter API and <a href="https://github.com/bibliotechy/DPyLA">DPyLA</a> to communicate with the <a href="http://dp.la/info/developers/codex/">DPLA API</a>.